 These charges are obviously not about improving emissions, but simply about raising more money for hard pressed council budgets from local residents.”

-The ABD London Region mounted a campaign to defeat these proposals and we circulated over 7,000 leaflets to residents in permit parking zones within the borough of Richmond.
+We mounted a campaign to defeat these proposals and circulated over 7,000 leaflets to residents in permit parking zones within the borough of Richmond.
 There were several hundred responses.
-Several new ABD members joined us as a result.
 Liberal Democrat councillors who thought up this idea got a lot more objections than they expected.